Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample2_HelloWorldNotebook.md

 ## List notebooks

-To enumerate all notebooks in the Synapse workspace you can call `GetNotebooksByWorkspace`.
+To enumerate all notebooks in the Synapse workspace call `GetNotebooksByWorkspace`.

 ```C# Snippet:ListNotebooks
 Pageable<NotebookResource> notebooks = client.GetNotebooksByWorkspace();